emqx/eip/active/0019-plugins.md

 ### High level requirements

 1. Hook points should be compatible with 4.x
-2. More clear ordering of all hook callbacks under one certain hook point, for example, internal hooks use priority 1000, and force external plugins to provide a priority number.
+1. More clear ordering of all hook callbacks under one certain hook point, for example, internal hooks use priority 1000, and force external plugins to provide a priority number.
 If they wish to have it ordered before internal plugins they can choose to use a number smaller than 1000.
-3. All built-in features such as authentication and authorisation are not presented as plugins except for
+1. All built-in features such as authentication and authorisation are not presented as plugins except for
-    1. LDAP auth
+    1. LDAP authentication
+    1. PSK authentication

 ### Basic steps to install an external plugin

 - Download compiled zip package
 - Upload to a specific dir
-- Execute a command to validate & install & enable the plugin
+- Execute a command to validate & install & enable & uninstall the plugin

 ### Manage plugins from Dashboard UI

 - Manage installation from Dashboard GUI
-    - upload
+    - upload (and extract, but not persist it)
     - install
     - uninstall
 - Manage a list of installed plugins, supported actions:
     - List view
-    - Show running status: running | stopped
+    - Show running status: "running" or "stopped".
+      Status should be presented per-node. e.g. `"status": "running"` for the current node (serving the API), or `"node_status": [{"node": "node1", "status": "running"}i, ...]` for a summary view of all nodes in the cluster.
-    - support actions: start | stop
+    - support actions: "start" or "stop"

 ## Plugin metadata